manucf8/LumiSkin/README.md

 ## Requirements

-1. Have XAMPP Control Panel installed in your computer.
+1. Have [XAMPP](https://www.apachefriends.org/) installed in your computer.
-2. Have Composer installed in your computer.
+2. Have [Composer](https://getcomposer.org/download/) installed in your computer.

 ## Installation
 - Clone the repository to your local machine.